Allure Of The Seas - February 4, 2011

 With violence growing in Mexico, cruise ships repositioning their assets to other markets, leaving Mexico behind, Royal Caribbean Cruise Lines is still calling at Mexican ports, in spite of the threat of violence passengers and crew face.

-It's unclear if Monika Markiewicz, 32, who worked aboard Royal Caribbean Cruise Lines' Allure Of The Seas knew her attacker or was the victim of increasing Mexican violence while she was in the port of Cozumel on Friday, February 4, 2011.
+It was unclear initially, if Monika Markiewicz, 32, who worked aboard Royal Caribbean Cruise Lines' Allure Of The Seas knew her attacker or was the victim of increasing Mexican violence while she was in the port of Cozumel on Friday, February 4, 2011.

 Allure Of The Seas arrived in Cozumel around 0800 hours.
 When the ship was ready to leave port at 1900 hours, Markiewicz had not returned.
 On Sunday after Allure Of The Seas was back in Ft.
 Lauderdale, Florida, her body was found; she had been murdered.